In New York's trendy SoHo, a cool million will buy a parking space

 NEW YORK A New York property developer is offering the uber-wealthy the opportunity to buy a condo parking spot for a cool $1 million - merely six times the value of a typical American home.

-The 10 parking spaces are for sale at 42 Crosby Street, the luxury apartment building under construction in the SoHo neighborhood in Lower Manhattan.
+The 10 parking spaces are for sale at 42 Crosby Street, the luxury apartment building under construction in the SoHo neighbourhood in Lower Manhattan.

 Based on the $1 million price tag, the spots are probably the most expensive residential car spaces in the country, said the broker marketing the seven-story building.